alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2020-10-18-australia-in-the-post-pandemic-world.md

 ### Superspreading

+##### Recommendation 7: Stage 3 restrictions and beyond must be rewritten to limit public gatherings and close or manage superspreading venues.

 Instead of lockdowns, the WHO had recommended banning public gatherings and closing schools.
 Banning public gatherings is known to be the non-pharmaceutical intervention that makes the real difference in limiting spread.
 But if governments feel compelled to go further, we must understand these facts:

 - 70% of Covid-19 infections do not infect others